killerducky/killerducky.github.io/shogi/study_plan.md

 # Introduction
 This is a step-by-step study plan starting from complete beginner at Shogi.
-There are many different ways to learn, and everyone will have different goals and priorities.
+There are many different ways to learn, and everyone has different goals and priorities.
 It's not important what you study or in what order.
-It's important to spend time playing and/or studying.
+Just spend time playing and/or studying.

-This plan is just one way to spend your time studying Shogi.
 I emphasize getting in there and playing lots of games (and reviewing), don't be shy.

 # Just the links